Learn About Our Mission

 Please continue providing supportive breathing when the victim shows severe labored breathing or cannot breathe on their own.
 When the victim begins to live independently, please monitor them until help arrives.

 It is crucial to get emergency help quickly because naloxone usually works for 30 to 90 minutes.
-Get help even if the person revives or overdose symptoms alleviate because overdose symptoms can return as soon as naloxone wears off.
+Get help even if the person wakes up or feels better.
+Overdose symptoms can come back when naloxone wears off.

 Our experienced staff is available 24/7 to answer any questions you may have.
 Call today and change your tomorrow.